burningwave/json/docs/index.md

 ```java
 ObjectHandler.Finder finderAndConverter = objectHandler.newValueFinderAndConverter();
 ```
-Once you obtained the finder you can use it to search items inside the JSON and **convert them**:
+Once you obtained the finder you can use it to search items inside the JSON document and **convert them**:
 ```java
 //Searching for the first occurrence by path suffix and convert it
 Map<String, Object> sportAsMap = finderAndConverter.findFirstForPathEndsWith("sport");